What do surf breaks, Walmarts, and public transportation have in common? Being near any of them can add thousands to your home’s value.

 For an average-size home, that’s an uptick of $4,000-$7,000.

 Realty check: What you gain in home value, you may end up spending at Walmart.

-4. Solar Photovoltaic Systems
+#4 Solar Systems

 California homes with solar photovoltaic (PV) systems sell for a $17,000 premium over homes without solar systems, according to research from the U.S. Department of Energy’s Lawrence Berkeley National Laboratory.